Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

+# LED SEtup for Fusion Phaser

+    With LED setup you have two choices, USB BAR or Loose.

+    USB Bar use IR LEDs in a usb wii bar.

+    Loose uses a IR LED Kit or DIY IR LEDS on wires.

+# USB Bar Setup

+    - Find middle of TV

+    - Place USB Bars in center top & bottom of tv/screen.

+    - Plug USB Bars into a power supply.

+    - Calibrate gun (see below)

+    - Enjoy

-# LED Setup
+# Loose LED Setup

-1. Unwrap LEDS and figure out wher e your gonna plug in

-2. Mount LEDS in a cross ponts shape.
-Top of TV in center, left of TV in center and so on.

-3. For further LED setup/calbration see Step 6 in Software Setup below
+    - Find middle of TV

+    - Put two leds on top of tv and on bottom of tv, equal distance from the middle and edge of TV

+    - Calibrate gun (see below)

+    - Enjoy

 # Calibration

-1. Plug Gun into Pi/PC
+    - Plug Gun into Pi/PC

-2. Extract Fusion-Lightguns.zip

-3. For quick calibration (maybe well see)

     - Press calibration on gun

+    - Shoot Center of screen as accurately as possible

+    - Move gun up/down shoot center of screen

+    - Move gun left/right shoot center of screen

-- Shoot Top Left Then Bottom Right
+    - Shoot to finish

 # Advanced Calibration

-- For windows follow 1a

-- For Linux use 1b

-1a.
-Windows

-- Plug in a keyboard

     - Plug in Fusion Phaser

-- Open \Fusion-Lightguns\Software\Fusion-Guns-Tool\Fusion-Guns-Tool.exe

-- Click on Calibrate

-- Follow on screen instructions

-1b.
-Linux/Pi

-- Plug in a keyboard

-- Plug in Fusion Phaser

     - Download this github : COMING SOON

     - Extract somewhere

+    - Open Fusion-Gun-Tool Folder

+    - Open Advance-Calibrate.mp4 (MAKE SURE THAT IT FULLSCREEN .
+YES THE WHOLE SCREEN)

-- Follow on screen instructions
+    - Follow Video instructions.

-2. Click Save Calibration

-3. Click on LED Fine Tune (6-8 optional)
+# LED Fine Tuning

-4. Check out on screen LED Guide lines

-5. Move LEDS to match Guide Lines

-6. Close Fusion-Gun-Tool
+    - Plug in LEDS

+    - Download this github : COMING SOON

+    - Extract somewhere

+    - Open Fusion-Gun-Tool Folder

+    - Open LED-Fine-Tune.mp4 (MAKE SURE THAT IT FULLSCREEN .
+YES THE WHOLE SCREEN)

+    - Follow Video instructions.